cjohansen/pharmacist/README.md

 ## Data sources

-To fetch data with Pharmacist you implement **data sources** - functions that fetch data from somewhere, provide a **prescription** - a description of how to invoke and coordinate data source functions, and finally select some or all of the described data.
+To fetch data with Pharmacist you implement functions that fetch data from somewhere, provide a **data source** - a description of how to invoke and coordinate data source functions, and then combine several sources into a **prescription**.
+Pharmacist can fill this for you, and then you select some or all of the described data from the result.

-A data source is any function that accepts a data source description and returns a Pharmacist result:
+A fetch function is any function that accepts a data source description and returns a Pharmacist result:

 ```clj
 (require '[pharmacist.data-source :as data-source]